 Do you know someone who might find this post useful?
 Share it!

-If you loved this activity, you might also like our Christmas nativity set – A digital downloadable printable which you can easily turn into a nativity scene.
+Looking for more Christmas ideas? you might also like our Christmas nativity set – A digital downloadable printable that you can easily turn into a nativity scene.